nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 ## The CD Pipeline

-1. The first step is to reference your existing GIT Repository as an artifact in your CD Pipeline.
-In this case, you need to reference the GIT Repository that has all the DSC Configuration files verisoned.
+The first step is to reference your existing GIT Repository as an artifact in your CD Pipeline.
+In this case, you need to reference the GIT Repository that has all the DSC Configuration files versioned.

-2. You can then provision an Azure Storage Account with a container that can hold the DSC Packages.
+You can then provision an Azure Storage Account with a container that can hold the DSC Packages.
 In my case, I deployed a storage account using an ARM Template:

 ```yaml
 {